DrRetro2033/Reyveld/README.md

 With the help of [dart_eval](https://pub.dev/packages/dart_eval), Arceus can be upgraded to read and write files for any number of games!

-> [!Note]
+> [!NOTE]
 > In the future, I am planning to add built-in functionalty for easier creation of transfer tools, akin to Pokémon Bank.
-For now, however, you are going to need to build your own transfer tools.
+For now, you are going to need to build your own transfer tools.

 > [!IMPORTANT]
 > Also, I am not planning to add support for any other lanaguge for add-on development.
 You have to use Dart.
 Sorry!